Articles

 Of course, the place to start is at home.
 Christian parents must not only model marriage but also teach what it is and why it matters.
 We must not assume the next generation understands marriage as God made it, especially when every single cultural message is to the contrary.

-In fact, it may be that the church’s witness in this area needs to go even further to matchmaking.
-After all, who better to help young people, in the words of Tzietel and her sisters, “find a match,” than those who know what marriage is and what it is for.
+In fact, it may be that the Church’s witness in this area needs to go even further to matchmaking.
+After all, who better to help young people, in the words of Tzeitel and her sisters, “find a match,” than those who know what marriage is and what it is for.

 Share